Embrace-clarity/organisation/processes/FULLCIRCLE_FEEDBACK.md

 There is a strong presumption that an Full-circle feedback needs to be agreed before you take action.
 If it's possible for us for people to 'do first and ask permission later', we remove the important 'peer review' part of the Full-circle feedback process where your teammates give feedback on an action.
 So when thinking about these Proposals, keep in mind that if the Full-circle feedback is for something you've done already, such as an item you've purchased or a retrospective salary increase you might like to make, it can be unlikely to be accepted by the team.

 *Proposals aren't requests*
-Proposals are designed to gather feedback on your idea to improve something at Feeld and help you make an informed decision.
+Proposals are designed to gather feedback on your idea to improve something at EC and help you make an informed decision.
 They aren't a tool for requesting things from other or the organisation.
 At the end you decide if you should go forward with your proposal.

-*Discussion and implementation in private is forbidden* It's against Feeld's transparency policy to discuss and implement ideas that will impact the whole company.
+*Discussion and implementation in private is forbidden* It's against EC's transparency policy to discuss and implement ideas that will impact the whole company.
 Such proposals can only happen publicly by acquiring feedback from all parts of the organisation.

 *Sharing privately for proofreading or general feedback is fine* Sometimes we need an extra eye and that's fine as long as it's not a secretive proposal.